futuredapp/FTPropertyWrappers/README.md

 The main aim of this package is to provide programmer with access to commonly used features or snippets with as easy API as possible.
 Runtime efficiency, while important, is not the main focus of this package.
 As for today, this package contains wrappers for following features:

 - `UserDefaults` for storing a value inside Foundation's User Defaults
-- `StoredSubject` which is simple multidelegate/observing primitive for Swift
 - `Serialized` is naive implementation of property living on a certain thread using Dispatch
 - `GenericPassword` and `InternetPassword` are implementation of two classes storable in Keychain, with ability to inspect certain keychain item's attributes